Amanda Craig: Writing

 Craig has set two of her novels, A Private Place and The Lie of the Land, in Devon, a county that she has compared to C. S. Lewis's Narnia.
 In an interview with Jackie McGlone of The Glasgow Herald, Craig described how encountering the poverty of North Devon shocked her.
 Her eighth novel, The Golden Rule, was published in 2020 and was described as a "wry comedy-cum-thriller reimagining of Patricia Highsmith Strangers on a Train and Beauty and the Beast", "offering comfort and wit, compassion and philosophical speculation," although one critic commented of the millennial protagonist: "Craig’s language choices... make her seem weirdly prim.
 The Golden Rule was longlisted for the 2021 Women's Prize for fiction.
 Her ninth novel was The Three Graces (2023), described by The Telegraph as "smartly plotted but ultimately lightweight."

 Craig is interested in fairytales and children's fiction, and was one of the first critics to praise J. K. Rowling, Philip Pullman, Cressida Cowell, Stephenie Meyer, Anthony Horowitz, Malorie Blackman and Suzanne Collins.
+She has been described by The Daily Telegraph as "a pioneering children’s fiction critic".

-Craig gave the annual Trollope Society lecture in 2022 and the 2023 Dorothy L Sayers lecture, published in the Daily Telegraph stating that both had influenced her novels and her life-choices.
+Craig gave the annual Trollope Society lecture in 2022 and the 2023 Dorothy L Sayers lecture.

-Following her struggle to get A Vicious Circle published, she became an active campaigner with International PEN for the reform of UK libel laws.
+Following her struggle to get A Vicious Circle published, she became a campaigner with International PEN for the reform of English defamation law.

 In an opinion piece in The Independent, Craig asked why fiction remains obsessed by historical fiction and neglects the contemporary, saying she has "set out to take the DNA of a Victorian novel – its spirit of realism, its strong plot, its cast of characters who are not passively shaped by circumstances but who rise to challenges or escape them."
 She has said in interviews that she considers writing contemporary fiction to be "a moral duty".